oznu/homebridge-gsh/README.md

     .setMimeType(ContentService.MimeType.JSON);
 }
 ```
-Replace placeholder tokens with actual Line Notify tokens.
+Ensure you replace placeholder tokens with your actual Line Notify tokens.

 ### Generating a Line Notify Token

-Generate a personal access token for notifications through Line Notify by visiting their token page.
+To send notifications through Line Notify, you will need a personal access token.
+Generate this token by visiting the [Line Notify token page](https://notify-bot.line.me/my/).

 ## Homebridge-GSH Integration

-This system utilizes Homebridge-GSH for integration with Google Home devices, enhancing control and accessibility.
+This system uses [Homebridge-GSH](https://github.com/oznu/homebridge-gsh#readme) for easy integration with Google Home devices, allowing voice control and remote management of your Homebridge-connected devices.

 ## Managing Media Files

-The automatic management of media files prevents storage overflow by maintaining only the most recent files and deleting older ones beyond set limits.
+Automatic file management ensures your storage does not overflow by maintaining only the most recent recordings and images, effectively managing space by deleting the oldest files beyond set thresholds.

 ## License

-Licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

-- [oznu](https://github.com/oznu) - Developer of Homebridge and the Google Smart Home plugin.
+- [oznu](https://github.com/oznu) - For developing Homebridge and the Google Smart Home plugin.
-- [NorthernMan54](https://github.com/NorthernMan54) - Creator of Hap-Node-Client, which facilitates communication with HomeKit-enabled accessories.
+- [NorthernMan54](https://github.com/NorthernMan54) - For creating Hap-Node-Client which facilitates communication with HomeKit-enabled accessories